-Landowners may enroll any amount of eligible cropland in the federal program and voluntary state 14-15 year contract extensions.
-State permanent easements allow producers to offer non-cropped acreage when they enroll cropland.
+Landowners may enroll any amount of eligible cropland in the federal program and voluntary state 14-15 year contract.

 Installation of conservation practices must be completed within 12 months of the federal CREP contract effective date.

 Once enrolled in the CREP program the land cannot be developed (ie. no permanent structures or roads may be built).
 Existing abandoned structures and roads may remain if approved by DNR.